aakash2002/study_of_ttc_streetcar_delays/README.md

   - `scripts/01-download_data.R` contains the R script used to download the dataset from OpenData Toronto and save a CSV version of it.
   - `scripts/02-data_cleaning.R` contains the R script used to perform various data cleaning methods to create the final CSV data used for analysis.
   - `scripts/03-test_data.R` contains the R script used to test our simulated data generated.

+## How to run this project?

+Please open the __ttc_streetcar_delay.Rproj__ file to run the project.
+It is recommended you have R and RStudio v4.4 installed on your machine.
+To compile the Quarto document, simply navigate to the document and click __Render__.

 ## Statement on LLM usage